2D Animation Studio Tools & Techniques That Are Dominating 2025

 Modular Animation Pipelines

 Studios have stopped treating projects as linear.
-Instead, they’ve modularized tasks, breaking projects into reusable components teams can animate simultaneously.
+Instead, they’ve modularised tasks, breaking projects into reusable components that teams can animate simultaneously.
 This speeds up delivery and allows for greater creative input at multiple stages.

 Cloud Collaboration Platforms